Codesk1/codesk_multicharacter_docs/README.md

 ## Logs

-We included simple logs to know when users log into the server, to change the webhook go to server/wbh.lua and change 'YOUR_WEBHOOK' for your webhook
+We included simple logs to know when users log into the server, to change the webhook go to server/main.lua line: 225 and change 'YOUR_WEBHOOK' for your webhook

 ## UI